urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/08 Generics.md

       }
     }

+Parametrized type information is NOT reifiable
+  This means it is not available at runtime, so there's no way the JVM can assert that
+    an object is of a type that you claim to be of.
+    For example, if you define a variable of type List<Number>, the JVM will only know it is a variable of type List For this reason, compiler does not allow casts involving generics that cannot guarantee itself ArrayList<Number> numbers = new ArrayList<Number>();
+    ArrayList<Integer> integers = (ArrayList<Integer>) numbers; // Won't compile

 Generic types can also be used to specify any type that extends any interface or class in the following way private static <T extends Comparable<T>> T maxValue(T x, T y, T z) {
     T maxValue = x;